Shriti507/SurveyCorps/README.md

 📊 **Benford's Law Analysis on Twitter Data**

-This project investigates the applicability of Benford's Law to numerical data extracted from Twitter.
-Benford's Law predicts the frequency distribution of leading digits in naturally occurring datasets, where lower digits like '1' appear more frequently as the leading digit than higher digits like '9'.
+This project investigates the applicability of Benford’s Law to numerical data extracted from Twitter.
+Benford’s Law predicts the frequency distribution of leading digits in naturally occurring datasets, with lower digits like ‘1’ appearing more frequently as the leading digit than higher digits like ‘9’.

 🧠 **Objective:**
 To analyze whether numerical values related to Twitter (e.g., followers count, friends count and id) conform to Benford's Law.
 This can be used for anomaly detection, data authenticity checks, or understanding natural vs manipulated growth patterns in social metrics.